 These experiences make you understand the harm your job can cause, and this is why I stress we must learn all the processes and know the factory capabilities to enable us to prevent and eliminate these bad practices.
 As a freelancer, I have refused to work with factories I feel are not safe, even if my client disagrees.

 On a more positive note, there are many Asian and Turkish factories I have worked with who have invested in new greener technology and who take care of their workers and their families.
 These factories I am always proud to work with and will support them and recommend them to others.
 Denim production should be a healthy partnership between the supplier and brand.

-To achieve an aesthetically beautiful jean in a perfect fit is a technical challenge.
+To achieve aesthetically beautiful jeans in a perfect fit is a technical challenge.
 You need to engineer a fabric with the right character and performance, this fabric then shrinks in laundry and the design and pattern must allow this.
 We must choose the right shade of indigo and then wash it down with various chemicals or eco-friendly processes to the desired shade.
 To design denim, you must understand the entire development cycle.

 New and assistant designers may not have the luxury to travel due to budget constraints.
 In the UK we don’t have facilities for the designers to visit which mirror the overseas suppliers so it’s hard for them to learn.
-I have also worked in several companies where the designers are focused on trend and direction and have no interest in the manufacture.
+I have also worked in several companies where the designers are focused on trends and direction and have no interest in manufacture.